kstreet/lokad-sql-to-tsv/README.md

 2. Reformating of the data into the new TSV format of Salescast.
 3. Upload of the files to [BigFiles](http://www.lokad.com/ftp-hosting), the file hosting service of Lokad.

+## Download

+You can download the latest version of *SqlToTsv.exe* from [releases] (https://github.com/Lokad/lokad-sql-to-tsv/releases)

 ## Command line arguments

 The excutable must be launched from the Windows command line with the following arguments: